 You need to ensure that your delivery team has the opportunity to succeed.
 So make sure they have the time and resources required and show your ongoing commitment and enthusiasm for their effort every day.

-Mobilizing a program effectively takes time.
+Mobilising a programme effectively takes time.

 There are many angles to consider, many alternatives available.
 Resist the temptation to dive into the work as your timeframes are tight and you want to promote a sense of urgency.

 Give your team time to come up to the level of understanding that you have, and let them feel involvement and ownership for delivery.
-Time invested in effective program set-up will prove to be time well spent.
+Time invested in effective programme set-up will prove to be time well spent.